nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 <Outline color="yellow">Outline</Outline>
 ```

-We can combine the two using the `as` prop.
+You can combine the two using the `as` prop.

 ![Highlight and Outline combination](images/highlight-outline/highlight-outline.png)